triet2397/triet2397.github.io/content/authors/admin/_index.md

 ## About Me

 Triet M. Thai is a Research Assistant in Bioinformatics at Tuberculosis Group, Oxford University Clinical Research Unit (OUCRU).
-He aims for uncovering the complexity of biological systems and disease mechanisms through integrative multi-omics and advanced bioimage analysis using AI and data science.
+His works aims to uncover the complexity of biological systems and disease mechanisms through integrative multi-omics and advanced bioimage analysis using data science and XAI.
 His ultimate goal is to translate these insights into meaningful improvements in public health and community well-being.